bpt26/usher_wiki/docs/source/global_trees.rst

 SARS-CoV-2 (Covid-19)
 ---------------------
-SARS-CoV-2 is the virus that causes COVID-19.
-The global SARS-CoV-2 tree includes over seven million sequences from a variety of sources, including but not limited to INSDC (GenBank/ENA/DDBJ).
-The SARS-CoV-2 trees and information about their data sources `can be found here <https://hgdownload.gi.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/>`_.
+The global public SARS-CoV-2 tree includes over nine million sequences from a variety of sources.
+The public SARS-CoV-2 trees and information about their data sources `can be found here <https://hgdownload.gi.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/>`_.
 You can also `click here to view the latest tree in taxonium <https://taxonium.org/sars-cov-2/public>`_.

+There is also a full tree that includes restricted-use GISAID sequences.
+This tree is not available for download, but sequences can be placed on it using `https://usher.bio <https://usher.bio>`_.

 .. _header-tuberculosis:

 Tuberculosis (MTBC)
 -------------------
 UShER isn't just for viruses. `As described in this preprint <https://www.medrxiv.org/content/10.1101/2025.07.22.25331806v1>`_, we built a tree of *Mycobacterium tuberculosis* bacterial complex (MTBC) annotated with resistance, country, and other metadata which you can `explore on Taxonium <https://www.taxonium.org/tuberculosis/SRA>`_.

 MTBC includes tuberculosis in the strict sense, as well as animal-adapted versions such as *Mycobacterium bovis* and *Mycobacterium pinnipedii*, but it excludes NTM (avium complex, etc).
 Although *Mycobacterium canettii* is considered a member of MTBC and was included in initial analysis, it is excluded from our tree on Taxonium due to being such an extreme outgroup that its inclusion would make navigating the rest of tree difficult.